 Welcome, Global Travelers!

 Congratulations on your acceptance into a Rutgers University–Camden Learning Abroad program.
-The Center for International Programs is excited to work with you as you prepare to travel abroad.
+The Office of International Students and Global Programs is excited to work with you as you prepare to travel abroad.
 Please take a thorough look at the following information regarding next steps, visas, financial aid, and other Learning Abroad policies.

 - Course Registration:

-Once accepted, the Center for International Programs will register you in the associated Learning Abroad course.
+Once accepted, the Office of International Students and Global Programs will register you in the associated Learning Abroad course.
 Before the university drop/add deadline, log into WebReg to confirm that you have been registered in the correct course.
-If you plan to take more than 19 credits, you must submit a course overload form to the Center for International Programs.
+If you plan to take more than 19 credits, you must submit a course overload form to the Office of International Students and Global Programs.

 - Passport Upload: